Approximating Electoral Control Problems: Preliminaries

 Defining the optimization versions of the nonpartition-based control problems is very natural, and we define them by way of example.
-The optimization problem for $\pluralityccac$ is defined as follows, and the optimization versions of the remaining nonpartition-based control problems are defined analogously. \begin{enumerate} \item Each instance is a tuple $I=(C, V, A, p)$, where $C$ and $A$ are disjoint sets of candidates, $V$ is a set of votes over $C \cup A$, and $p\in C$ is the distinguished candidate. \item A feasible solution is a set $A' \subseteq A$ such that $p$ is a unique winner of $(C \cup A', V)$ under plurality. \item The measure is defined as $\mu_{\pluralityccac}(I, A') = 1 + \|A'\|$,\footnote{We add one to ensure that our measure is positive, which will prevent us from running into issues of division by zero when computing ``performance ratios'' (see Definition~\ref{def:performance}).} if $A'$ is a feasible solution to the current problem on input $I$.
-(Recall that for the ``else'' case, Definition~\ref{d:npo} tells us that $\mu_{\pluralityccac}(I, A') =~\infty$.) \item The type is $\min$. \end{enumerate}
+All such problems are minimization problems.
 We prepend our optimization problems with ``\optd'' to differentiate between the optimization and decision versions of a problem.
-For example, the optimization version of $\pluralityccac$ would be written as $\optd\pluralityccac$.
-However, we may at times abuse notation and omit the ``\optd'' prefix, nonetheless it will be clear, from context, what we mean.
+The optimization problem for $\cale\dash\CC\AC$, i.e., $\optd\cale\dash\CC\AC$, is defined as follows.

+\OPTDEF{Minimum Constructive Control by Adding Candidates under $\cale$ ($\optd\cale\dash\CC\AC$)} {Two finite sets $C$ and $A$ of candidates, and collection $V$ of votes over $C \cup A$, and a distinguished candidate $p \in C$.} {A set $A' \subseteq A$ such that $\{p\} = \cale(C\cup A', V)$.} {$1 + \|A'\|$.\footnote{We add one to ensure that our measure is positive, which will prevent us from running into issues of division by zero when computing ``performance ratios'' (see Definition~\ref{def:performance}).
+That does not affect how we compute such ratios in this paper as we always are providing asymptotic bounds on performance ratios.}}

+The optimization versions of the remaining nonpartition-based control problems are defined analogously.
+In particular, they are all minimization problems, and when adding/deleting candidates/votes, a feasible solution $S$ is a collection of candidates/votes to be added/deleted to make $p$ a unique winner, and the measure is $1 + \card{S}$.